ArkanKovanAbdullah/Arkan-Kovan-Abdullah.github.io/README.md

 > Description the project.

-This prject was created based on a template shared with microverse.I did this branch with my coding partner we have implemented the following features:
+> This branch (Pop-up) I did it by contributing with my coding partner we did in this branch the followings 👌 :

-* When the user clicks (or taps) the hamburger button, the * mobile menu appears.
+- [x] When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-* When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+- [x] When the user clicks (or taps) the close (X) button, the popup disappears.
-* When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
-* When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.
+- [x] We used a JavaScript array to store all of the information for all projects.💯
+- [x] We stored the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to live version, link to source.
+- [x] We updated the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
+Remember, all of the HTML in that section is created when the page loads.
+- [x] We implemented popups for both mobile and desktop screen sizes:

 ## Built With